ayushsi42/nmf-micrograph/REPORT.md

 #### 2.5 STEP 4: NMF Training

-Now you feed all those feature matrices (from multiple images!) into the NMF algorithm.
 * **Why multiple images?** You want NMF to learn what "Martensite" looks like *in general*, not just what it looks like in one specific image.
 By training on many images, `H` learns general "fingerprints" for each phase.
 * **Initialization:** NMF needs a starting guess for `W` and `H`.
 You use a smart method called NNDSVD which often gives better starting points than just random numbers.
 * **The NMF Fitting:** This is where the iterative update rules (from Part 1.3) run.
 They tweak `W` and `H` until the reconstruction error is minimized.